Kevin of Glendalough: Hermitage

 Bishop Lugidus ordained Kevin who, following his ordination, moved on to Glendalough in order to avoid the company of his followers.
 He lived as a hermit in a partially man-made cave (sometimes incorrectly described as a Bronze Age tomb) now known as St. Kevin's Bed, to which he was led, in the account of the Vita, by an angel.

 St. Kevin's Bed can best be described as a man-made cave cut in the rock face very close to the mountain's edge.
 It overlooks the upper lake from a height of about 30 ft.
 The approach to the cave is very difficult, with access to it through a rectangular space and a short passageway 3 ft high and 2+1/2 ft wide.
 The inner or main part of the cave is just 4 ft wide and less than 3 ft high.
 It is reasonable to assume that the cave could only have been used as a sleeping place, and would have been impossible for an adult to stand upright in, so it is quite likely that Kevin only used it as his bed, or a place for pious prayer or meditation.

-There is a legend that claims that Laurence O'Toole used the "bed" as he frequently made penitential visits to Glendalough, especially during the season of Lent.
+There is a legend that claims that Laurence O'Toole used the "bed" when he frequently made penitential visits to Glendalough, especially during the season of Lent.
 Michael Dwyer, the famous Wicklow rebel, is reputed to have taken shelter in the "bed" while he was on the run from British soldiers.
 The story goes that he escaped capturing one morning by diving into the lake and swimming to the opposite side.
 Today, it is perilous to try to approach the "bed" from the side of Lugduff Mountain.
 Visitors, in the interests of their own safety, should be content with a distant view of it.